Healthy Homes Assessment Woolwich

 building insulation inspection

-A dry and warm house is a healthy house
+A comfortable, dry home is a healthy house

 Insulation Woolwich

-Insulation needs to meet the R-values that are appropriate for your region.
+Insulation needs to meet the R-values required for your area

-The "R" stands for thermal resistance and is a gauge of how well insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance and is a measure of how well insulation resists heat flow.
+The greater the R-value, the higher the standard of insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

 Woolwich Moisture Ingress & Drainage